 Healthstars is the name of Humber NHS Teaching Foundation Trust charity which promotes investment and enhancement in our services above the core levels of NHS core funding.
 The charity is run on behalf of the Trust by HEY Smile and wants to raise money towards enhancements to the Whitby Hospital Project.

 Find out more about Hey Smile here

-The Trust has set a fundraising target of £200,000 to enhance the Whitby Project, the areas fundraising will be used for include:
+The Trust is fundraising to enhance the Whitby Project, the areas fundraising will be used for include: